wamimi/zk-schnorr-tls/README.md

 ### 4. Watch the Protocol in Action

-You'll see the complete protocol exchange:
+You'll see the complete protocol exchange like this:

 ![Protocol Demo](./demo-screenshot.png)